-So far I’ve covered how to change your Hotmail password, and how to change your Hotmail password if you’ve forgotten it.
-The last one involves knowing the answer to a “secret question” that you set up when you created your Hotmail account.
+So far I’ve covered how to change your Hotmail password if you’ve forgotten it.
+It involves knowing the answer to a “secret question” that you set up when you created your Hotmail account.

 But what if you forget that too?